sigfox/sigfox-maps/README.md

 # Sigfox-maps

 This project is an example of how to use the Sigfox backend API to display your own maps.

+There are 2 layers demonstrated in this project:
+- `Public map`
+- `Monarch coverage map`

 ## Technologies